debanjandhar12/my-amplenote-plugins-v2/README.md

    ```
    npm install
    ```
 2. Set the target folder in `package.json` to specify the plugin you want to work with.
+This needs to be done before running build or tests.
 For example:

    ![Package.json configuration](https://github.com/debanjandhar12/my-amplenote-plugins-v2/assets/49021233/2f123d9b-d195-4dfd-9a00-f62bccf715b5)